YuriSizov/godot-time-tracker/README.md

 ## Installation
 Clone this repository or download it as ZIP.
 You only need to put `addons/time-tracker` folder inside your project folder.
 ZIP already has only necessary files.

+Also available from AssetLib within the Editor: https://godotengine.org/asset-library/asset/662.